-Dear <<Name 1>>:
+Dear << Name 1>>:

-We are writing to inform you of an incident that involved some of your information.
-We are providing this notice to explain the incident and measures we have taken, and also to provide some steps you can take in response.
+We are committed to protecting the privacy and security of the information we maintain.
+We are writing to inform you of an incident involving some of that information.
+This letter explains the incident, measures we have taken, and some steps you may consider taking in response.